 Military Health System for Retirees and Beneficiaries Liability.
 There are two categories of the Military Healthcare liability for the U.S. Coast Guard retirees and beneficiaries.
 The first is the Military Healthcare liability for the Medicare-eligible U.S. Coast Guard military retirees and beneficiaries.
 The U.S. Department of Defense (DOD) is the administrative entity for the Medicare-Eligible Retiree Health Care Fund (MERHCF) and, in accordance with Statement of Federal Financial Accounting Standards (SFFAS) No. 5, Accounting for Liabilities of the Federal Government, is required to recognize the liability on the MERHCF's financial statements.
 The U.S. Coast Guard makes annual payments to the MERHCF for Medicare-eligible retirees, their dependents, and survivors.
-Benefits for U.S. Coast Guard members who retired prior to the future cost and liability of the MERHCF is determined using claim factors and claims cost data developed by DOD, adjusted for U.S. Coast Guard retiree and actual claims experience.
+Benefits for U.S. Coast Guard members who retired prior to the establishment of the MERHCF are provided by payments from the Treasury to the MERHCF.
+The future cost and liability of the MERHCF is determined using claim factors and claims cost data developed by DOD, adjusted for U.S. Coast Guard retiree and actual claims experience.
 The U.S. Coast Guard uses the current year actual costs to project costs for all future years.